vehutech/100DaysOfPython/Day_75/day_75.md

 ## Lesson 3: Principal Component Analysis (PCA) - The Flavor Essence Extractor

-**Kitchen Analogy**: PCA is like a master chef who can identify the 2-3 most important flavor compounds that define a dish's character.
+PCA is like a master chef who can identify the 2-3 most important flavor compounds that define a dish's character.
 Instead of tracking 20 different spices, you focus on the essential flavor profiles that capture 90% of what makes each dish unique.

 ### Code Example: PCA Implementation